CogTree: Cognition Tree Loss for Unbiased Scene Graph Generation: Related Work

 \section{Related Work}

-\textbf{Scene Graph Generation.} SGG \cite{xu2017scene} products graphical abstraction of an image and encourages visual relational reasoning and understanding in various down-stream tasks \cite{Zhu2020Mucko,Jiang2020DualVD}.
+\textbf{Scene Graph Generation.} SGG \cite{xu2017scene} products graphical abstraction of an image and encourages visual relational reasoning and understanding in various down-stream tasks \cite{shi2019explainable,Zhu2020Mucko}.
 Early works focus on object detection and relationship detection via independent networks \cite{lu2016visual,Zhang2017Relationship}, ignoring the rich contextual information.
-To incorporate the global visual context, recent works leverage message passing mechanism \cite{xu2017scene,Li2017scene,yang2018graph,li2018factorizable,qi2019attentive,chen2019counterfactual} and recurrent sequential architectures \cite{zellers2018neural,woo2018linknet,tang2019learning} for more discriminative object and relationship representations.
+To incorporate the global visual context, recent works leverage message passing mechanism \cite{xu2017scene,chen2019counterfactual}, recurrent sequential architectures \cite{zellers2018neural,tang2019learning} and contrastive learning \cite{Zhang2019Graphical} for more discriminative object and relationship representations.
 Although the accuracy is high in object detection, the relationship detection is far from satisfaction due to the heavily biased data. \cite{chen2019knowledge,tang2019learning} consider the biased SGG problem and propose mean Recall as the unbiased metric without corresponding debiasing solutions.
-The recent work \cite{Liang2019VRR} prunes the predominant spacial relationships and keeps the tail but informative ones in the dataset. \cite{Tang2020Unbiased} proposes the first solution for unbiased SGG by counterfactual surgeries on causal graphs.
-We rethink SGG task from the cognition perspective and novelly solve the bias problem based on the coarse-to-fine structure of the relationships, imitating human's hierarchical thinking mechanism. \\ \textbf{Biased Classification.} Classification on highly-biased training data has been extensively studied in previous work, which can be divided into three categories: (1) balancing data distribution by data augmentation or re-sampling \cite{burnaev2015influence,Li2018resound,li2019repair}; (2) debiasing learning strategies by re-weighting losses or training curriculums \cite{mikolov2013distributed,huang2016learning,lin2017focal,Cui2019Class}; (3) separating biased representations from the unbiased for prediction \cite{misra2016seeing,cadene2019rubi,Tang2020Unbiased}.
-Our CogTree loss belongs to the second category but differs from existing methods in that we first leverage the hierarchical structure inherent in the relationships, which enables more discriminative representation learning by a coarse-to-fine mode.
+The recent work \cite{Liang2019VRR} prunes the predominant relationships and keeps the tail but informative ones in the dataset. \cite{Tang2020Unbiased} proposes the first solution for unbiased SGG by counterfactual surgeries on causal graphs.
+We rethink SGG task from the cognition view and novelly solve the debiasing problem based on the coarse-to-fine structure of the relationships. \\ \textbf{Biased Classification.} Classification on highly-biased training data has been extensively studied in previous work, which can be divided into three categories: (1) balancing data distribution by data augmentation or re-sampling \cite{burnaev2015influence,li2019repair}; (2) debiasing learning strategies by re-weighting losses or training curriculums \cite{lin2017focal,Cui2019Class}; (3) separating biased representations from the unbiased for prediction \cite{cadene2019rubi,Tang2020Unbiased}.
+Our CogTree loss belongs to the second category but differs from existing methods in that we are the first to leverage the hierarchical structure inherent in the relationships for re-weighting, which enables more discriminative representation learning by a coarse-to-fine mode.